1) Barup Sø

 Visiting and access:

 On route E55 between Nykøbing and Gedser, turn off in Marrebæk towards Bøtø.
 Where the road ends in a T-junction, turn right along Bøtø Ringvej (ring road).
 There are a bird hide and a bird observation tower with good views over the area from the eastern side of the reserve.
 The hide is reached by turning right along Trevlekronevej and continuing to the end of the road.
 The hide is covered and is handicap-friendly.
 The tower is reached by driving further along the ring road (going south) and then turning right along Tidselvej and continuing to the end.
 At the tower there is also a handicap-friendly ramp and a viewing platform.
 There are signs to both viewpoints (‘Fugletårn’) on the ring road.
 One can drive from one to the other along Lævej.
-There is no access to the reserve itself.
-There is a small car park at both towers.
+There are small car parks at both towers.
+Another possibility is to follow the main E55 road southwards.
+Just after a lay-by south of Marrebæk one can turn left onto a gravel track (not clearly signposted) which crosses the fields left of the road.
+After around 500m one reaches a small car park from which there is access to the third and newest observation tower in the area.
+The route is marked and there is just over one kilometer to the tower, which is very well situated for observing the birds at short distance.
+It is not, however, handicap-friendly.

 The large flocks of geese in the winter months are best seen from the E55 road between Marrebæk and Gedser.
 There are several car parks along the road.